 Submissions for the 2015 awards cycle will be open September 1, 2014 to October 31, 2014.

 Who is eligible

-Submissions are welcome from any source: writers, editors, literary agents, or members of the literary community at large.
+Submissions are only accepted from publishers, editors, and publicists.
 One need not be a Member of PEN to submit.
 Self-published books are not eligible.